DesislavaMetodieva/Console-Finances/README.md

 Your task is to write JavaScript code that analyzes the records to calculate each of the following:

-The total number of months included in the dataset.
+The total number of months included in the dataset. - ok

-The net total amount of Profit/Losses over the entire period.
+The net total amount of Profit/Losses over the entire period. - ok

 The average of the changes in Profit/Losses over the entire period.